 - Carefully read through the directions before making these macarons.
 There are quite a few steps and it's good to know your game plan before you start!

-- Use a macaron mat or print out a template to help you pipe consistently sized macarons.
+- Use a macaron mat or print out this template to help you pipe consistently sized macarons.

 - FIRMLY bang your pans on your counter after piping your macarons.
 This helps release any air bubbles that may be trapped and prevent cracked or hollow shells.